 - myGov will never send you a text, email or attachment with links or web addresses that ask you for your login or personal details.
 Do not click on links in emails or text messages claiming to be from myGov.

 - Always login to your official myGov account to check your tax, lodge your return.
 If you also owe a debt or are due a refund.
 Do this by manually typing https://my.gov.au/ into your internet browser.

 - You can also check the status of your tax affairs at any time by calling the ATO on 13 28 61 or contacting your tax agent.

-- Have a strong password on your myGov account and add a security code to your login process to provide an extra layer of protection.
+- Have a strong password on your myGov account and add a security code to your login process to provide an also extra layer of protection.
 This makes it harder for a hacker to get any further if they crack your password.

-- Unfortunately these scams continue well beyond the 30 October deadline for tax returns, as scammers know many people are waiting for a refund or debt owed.
+- Unfortunately these scam continue well beyond the 30 October deadline for tax returns, as scammers know many people are waiting for a refund or debt owed.
 It’s important to watch out for scams throughout the year.